 Each platform offers something unique, from Coursera’s university partnerships to UN CC:Learn’s global perspective.
 What I love most is how these platforms make complex sustainability concepts accessible to everyone, regardless of their background.
 Many offer the flexibility to learn at your own pace.
 This flexibility was invaluable to me while balancing work and study.

-Coursera’s Leading Sustainability Programs
+Coursera’s Leading Sustainability Courses

 Coursera’s user-friendly interface showcasing the University of Copenhagen’s popular ‘Sustainable Development Goals’ course.